We're ready to welcome you back to the cinema

-If you do not wish to share your contact details with us, the alternative is to use the NHS COVID-19 app on your mobile phone and scan the official NHS QR code displayed on posters in our premises to check in our venue when you arrive on site.
+You can also use the NHS COVID-19 app on your mobile phone and scan the official NHS QR code displayed on posters in our premises to check in our venue when you arrive on site.

 Plymouth College of Art suggests that visitors take two asymptomatic Covid-19 tests at least three days apart before attending (with negative test results), including taking one of the tests the night before wherever possible.
 Asymptomatic tests are easily available to order online or collect in person from sites such as the Guildhall in the centre of Plymouth.
-Testing is not mandatory but strongly advised to keep everyone in our community safe.
+Testing is not mandatory but strongly encouraged to keep everyone in our community safe.

 Illustration: Shri Gunasekara @smilleyapples, 2nd Year Illustration Student at Plymouth College of Art